voxpupuli/puppet-epel/README.md

   * This is commonly used on Puppet Enterprise 3.x
   * This was tested using Puppet 3.3.0 on Centos5/6
   * This was tested using Puppet 3.1.1 on Amazon's AWS Linux
+  * This was tested using Puppet 3.8 and Puppet 4 now as well!
+  * Note Ruby 2.2 and Puppet 3.8 are not yet friends.
   * I assume it will work on any RHEL variant (Amazon Linux is debatable as a variant)
   * Amazon Linux compatability not promised, as EPEL doesn't always work with it.